Updated: Nov 28

 How are the debts of the deceased handled?

-Anyone who is responsible for winding up the affairs of a deceased person must ensure that all valid debts are paid.
+Anyone responsible for winding up the affairs of a deceased person must ensure that all valid debts are paid.
 There are two ways that claims are received: formally and informally.

 On a formal basis, the publication of the Notice of Petition to Administer estate in the newspaper serves as legal notice to all creditors, requiring them to file claims within four months of the letters' issuance.
-However, a creditor can file a claim after the four-month duration has passed in some cases.
+However, in some cases, a creditor can file a claim after the four-month duration has passed.
 Claims must be lodged with the court and served on the personal representative; otherwise, they would be dismissed.
 In addition, you must give written notice to all established or fairly ascertainable creditors within four months of receiving the letters, and you must continue to give notice when you become aware of new creditors.

 What are the costs of probate?